 I’ve been cooking for a long time, and if there’s one thing I know how to cook really well, it’s mashed potatoes.
 Mine are smooth and extra-rich, like a coat of warm velvet across your tongue.
 The secret to making delicious potatoes is a simple tool called a ricer.
 Once the potatoes are cooked, the ricer breaks them down to a dry, snowy powder that you reconstitute with cream and butter.
 The resulting puree is excellent with everything from sea scallops to sautéed pork chops.
 Or even just with a big spoon.–Tyler Florence

-LC Mashing in Advance Note
+LC Juli Note

 Velvet Mashed Potatoes Recipe

 - Quick Glance

 - 3 large (1 1/2 to 2 pounds) Yukon Gold potatoes, peeled and quartered

 - 1 cup heavy cream

 - 1. Place the potatoes in a medium saucepan and add enough cold water to cover.
 Add 1 teaspoon salt, bring to a boil, reduce the heat, and simmer for 15 to 20 minutes, until the potatoes are very tender.